-In case of ordinary air valve, single orifice (small or large) type, the air or water from the air valve from one side of the large In case of ordinary air valve, single office (air valve from one side of the ball rising main is admitted in the ball chamber of the air valve from one side of the ball disadvantages with this type of valve are that (a) once the ball goes up, it does not the disadvantages with this type of valve are that (b) due to air rushing in it. disadvantages with this type of valve are that (a) on and (b) due to air rushing in, it sting down even when air accumulates in the ball chamber and (b) due to air rushing in, it sting the present fall down unless the present sting the present states and the present states are the present states and the present states are the present states and the present states are the present states a down even when air accumulates in the ball that the ball down unless the pressure in the ball making it stick to the upper opening which does not fall down unless the pressure in the ball making it stick to the upper opening which does not fall down unless the pressure in the ball making it stick to the upper opening which does not fall down unless the pressure in the ball making it stick to the upper opening which does not fall down unless the pressure in the ball making it stick to the upper opening which does not fall down unless the pressure in the ball making it stick to the upper opening which does not fall down unless the pressure in the ball making it stick to the upper opening which does not fall down unless the pressure in the ball making it stick to the upper opening which does not fall down unless the pressure in the ball making it stick to the upper opening which does not fall down unless the pressure in the ball making it stick to the upper opening which does not fall down unless the pressure in the ball making it stick to the upper opening which does not fall down unless the pressure in the ball making it stick to the upper opening which does not fall down unless the pressure in the ball making it stick to the upper opening which does not fall down unless the pressure in the ball making it stick to the upper opening which does not fall down unless the pressure in the ball making it stick to the upper opening which does not fall down unless the pressure in the ball making it stick to the upper opening which does not fall down unless the pressure in the ball making it stick to the upper opening which does not fall down unless the pressure in the ball making it stick to the upper opening which does not fall down unless the pressure in the ball making it stick to the upper opening which does not fall down unless the pressure in the ball making it stick to the upper opening which does not fall down unless the pressure in the ball making it stick to the upper opening which does not ball making it stick main drops.
+In case of ordinary air valve, single orifice (small or large) type, the air or water from the air valve from one side of the large In case of ordinary air valve, single office (air valve from one side of the ball rising main is admitted in the ball chamber of the air valve from one side of the ball disadvantages with this type of valve are that (a) once the ball goes up, it does not the disadvantages with this type of valve are that (b) due to air rushing in it. disadvantages with this type of valve are that (a) on and (b) due to air rushing in, it sting down even when air accumulates in the ball chamber and (b) due to air rushing in, it sting the prove down even when air accumulates in the ball that the ball down unless the pressure in the ball making it stick to the upper opening which does not fall down unless the pressure in the ball making it stick to the upper opening which does not fall down unless the pressure in the ball making it stick to the upper opening which does not fall down unless the pressure in the ball making it stick to the upper opening which does not fall down unless the pressure in the ball making it stick to the upper opening which does not fall down unless the pressure in the ball making it stick to the upper opening which does not fall down unless the pressure in the ball making it stick to the upper opening which does not fall down unless the pressure in the ball making it stick to the upper opening which does not fall down unless the pressure in the ball making it stick to the upper opening which does not fall down unless the pressure in the ball making it stick to the upper opening which does not fall down unless the pressure in the ball making it stick to the upper opening which does not fall down unless the pressure in the ball making it stick to the upper opening which does not fall down unless the pressure in the ball making it stick to the upper opening which does not fall down unless the pressure in the ball making it stick to the upper opening which does not fall down unless the pressure in the ball making it stick to the upper opening which does not fall down unless the pressure in the ball making it stick to the upper opening which does not fall down unless the pressure in the ball making it stick to the upper opening which does not fall down unless the pressure in the ball making it stick to the upper opening which does not fall down unless the pressure in the ball making it stick to the upper opening which does not fall down unless the pressure in the ball making it stick to the upper opening which does not fall down unless the pressure in the ball making it stick to the upper opening which does not ball making it stick main drops.
 The Kinetic air valve, overcomes these deficiencies since the air or water enter from the bottom side of the ball and the air rushing around ball exerts the pressure loosens the contact with the top opening and allows the ball to drop down.